Hermitian and non-Hermitian topology in active matter: Topological active matter

-where $\phi$ is the velocity potential that satisfies $\mathbf{v} = -\nabla \phi$ \cite{Yang2015}.
+where $\phi$ is the velocity potential that satisfies $\mathbf{v} = -\nabla \phi$ and $c$ corresponds to the sound velocity.
+This sound master equation is derived from the Navier-Stokes equation under the same assumption (the viscosity and heat flow are negligible) as in Eq.~(\ref{Schroedinger_like_eq1}).
 After the Fourier transformation, the time derivative $\partial_t$ is replaced by $i\omega$, where $\omega$ represents the frequency of a standing wave.
-By assuming $|\mathbf{v}/c| \ll 1$ and thus ignoring the higher-order terms, one finally obtains the following Schr\"{o}dinger-like equation \cite{Yang2015}:
+By assuming $|\mathbf{v}/c| \ll 1$ and thus ignoring the higher-order terms as in Eq.~(\ref{Schroedinger_like_eq1}), one finally obtains the following Schr\"{o}dinger-like equation \cite{Yang2015}:

 where $\Psi$ is the modified velocity potential $\Psi=\sqrt{\rho} \phi$, and the effective vector and scalar potentials are described as

 By assuming $\Psi$ as an effective wave function in fluid, one can construct an analogy to the quantum (anomalous) Hall effect.